DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Plant dermatitis (also called ‘phytodermatitis’) is a reaction to skin contact with certain plants.

 It is not always obvious which plant is responsible for the dermatitis (also known as eczema).
 Sometimes a rash may develop without direct contact with the plant; the juices may be on clothing or the fingers.
 A plant cause for dermatitis is suspected when there is a linear or streaky pattern.
 It is nearly always asymmetrical.

 The rash may take various forms.
-Some plants only cause a rash if the sun is shining on the skin at the same time i.e. photocontact dermatitis.
+Some plants only cause a rash if the sun is shining on the skin at the same time.
+This is called photocontact dermatitis.
 Big blisters appear on exposed parts which have been in contact with the plant.
-Anyone can get this kind of plant dermatitis, which settles leaving brown marks (pigmentation), which may last several months.
+Anyone can get this kind of plant dermatitis, which settles leaving pigmentated patches, which may last several months.
 When caused by perfume, it is known as ‘berloque dermatitis’.

-Other plants cause a rash only in certain people who have developed an allergy to them, i.e. allergic contact dermatitis.
-A number of cases of very allergic contact dermatitis resulting in facial swelling and blistering of exposed parts are seen every year due to Rhus trees (Toxicodendron succadaneum), which are specimen trees with lovely autumn colours.
+Other plants cause a rash only in certain people who have developed an allergy to them.
+This is called allergic contact dermatitis.
+A number of cases of very allergic contact dermatitis resulting in facial swelling and blistering of exposed parts are seen every year due to Rhus trees (Toxicodendron succedaneum), which are specimen trees with lovely autumn colours.
 Primula obconica and chrysanthemum can also cause allergic rashes.
 Not everyone is allergic to these plants, but those who are may even get rashes from pollen carried in the wind.

 Allergic contact dermatitis to a plant is not contagious and the blister fluid does not spread the rash.
 The rash appears between four hours and 10 days after exposure to the plant, depending on individual sensitivity and the amount of contact.
 Sometimes more rash appears after treatment has begun due to bloodstream spread of the allergy to other areas (autoeczematisation).